nikoschatzi/ANN_CNN_training/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The repository includes ANN and CNN training in Google Collab for Sign Language Digits Dataset.
 ANN validation accuracy is 67% while CNN validation accuracy is 90%.
+To avoid overfitting select an appropriate number of epochs.

 <!-- GETTING STARTED -->
 ## Getting Started